 Candidate: Don’t you find it frustrating how much you have to sign to keep the engine running?

 Candidate: Glad you said that!
 Take a look at this pen.
 It’s got a durable body and a great weight to it.
-The writing works at all different angles, and the pen itself can be refilled, so you don’t have to worry about finding a replacement.
+The writing works at all different angles, and the pen itself can be refilled so you don’t have to worry about finding a replacement.

-Interviewer: Wow that’s great!
+Interviewer: Wow, that’s great!

 Candidate: Feel that in your hands.
 This can be yours today, so you can focus on keeping this ship moving without worrying about having a pen at hand.
-Are you ready to invest in a great quality pen that matches your work calibre?
+Are you ready to invest in a great quality pen that matches your work caliber?

 3. A combination of both